 The summer was filled with my first encounter with Cirque Du Soleil on 'Scalada Vision', which was an absolutely amazing gig and led me to create the short film 'CREEK' - a short with hand balancer Sascha Bachmann.

-Myself and long term friend Joshua Ecob stared NGDance in April of 2016.
-After a nostalgic, if slightly anebriated, conversation about how we'd met in Nottingham Youth Dance.
+Myself and long term friend Joshua Ecob also formed NGDance in April of 2016.
 We wanted to share the experiences we've has so far as professional dancers, and have since held 8 intensives, teaching over 70 young dancers.

 During a breif time back in the UK, I began to train Pole Dance with award winning pole artists, Lorna Walker and Lisa Hammond of Pole Athletes.
 It started as a way to keep fit but quickly became a huge passion.
 After one year, I won the Hong Kong Pole Idol Championships, winning my 'Drama' category, and in the final, winning Best Choreography and Overall Winner.